 To help maintain your energy levels, Gary recommends a pre-training snack high in carbohydrates.
 Pick an option that’s low in fibre and fat, especially if you have issues with your gut or if you’re feeling nervous as foods overly high in fat are slow to digest.
-If you’re not sure where to start, check out our range of healthy recipes for a few ideas.

 “It’s important to remember that muscle energy levels are a reflection of training and diet over the last one to two days, not the last one to two hours,” Gary says.
 With that in mind, here are a range of SDA approved pre-workout meal ideas you can try:

 A small bowl of cereal with chopped fruit and yoghurt

 Crumpets with sliced banana and drizzle of honey